1EdTech Learning Analytics Summit 2019

 Finding a Black Cat in the Dark Room: The Integrated Analytics Ecosystem

-Cary Brown, Director of Higher Education Programs, IMS Global Learning Consortium
+Cary Brown, Director of Higher Education Programs, 1EdTech Learning Consortium

 Building a standards-based analytics ecosystem is new territory for the education community.
 Not all of the ‘data’ is observable, educational frameworks continue to evolve, and it is difficult to predict if the foundations we are putting in place are the right foundations to glean the insights we seek.